2.11 Provisions and contingencies

 43 DIVIDEND

-(b) The Board of Directors has recommended a final dividend of ' 0.50 per share of face value of ' 2/- each for the financial year 2023-24, subject to the approval of the Shareholders in the ensuing Annual General Meeting.
+(b) The Board of Directors has proposed a final dividend of ' 3 per share of face value of ' 2/- each for the financial year 2024-25, subject to the approval of the Shareholders in the ensuing Annual General Meeting.

-The Company has used accounting software for maintaining its books of account which has a feature of recording audit trail (edit log) facility wherein:
+The Company has used an accounting software for maintaining its books of account which has a feature of recording audit trail (edit log) facility, except that audit trail feature was not enabled at the database level in respect of an accounting software to log any direct data changes.

 45 CODE ON SOCIAL SECURITY